 In the last few years, we have been successful in controlling Starry Stonewort with our strategy of stunting its growth, or what we like to call "giving it a haircut".
 Since it is almost impossible to eradicate it, this is the most successful strategy.
 On the positive side, the Starry Stonewort growth has dramatically reduced the growth of Eurasian Milfoil.
 Our lake appears to be reaching an equilibrium between these two.

 The White Lake Citizens League participates in the Cooperative Lakes Monitoring Program (CLMP) sponsored by the Michigan Clean Water Corps.
 The Michigan Clean Water Corps (MiCorps) is a network of volunteer monitoring programs in Michigan.
-It assists the Department of Environmental Quality (DEQ) in collecting and sharing water quality data for use in water resources management and protection programs in the state.
+It assists the Department of Environment, Great Lakes, and Energy (EGLE) in collecting and sharing water quality data for use in water resources management and protection programs in the state.

 The graphs below indicate positive (improving) trends over several years for Summer Total Phosphorus and Summer Mean Transparency CLMP Program measurements, both important measurements of the "health" of a lake.
 Click on each graph to view an enlarged version.